Southern Governors

 Richard was elected as a public governor in September 2022 for a term of three years.

 Born in Okehampton, Richard followed his father into the railway, enjoying a career spanning 46 years and becoming a high-speed train driver instructor.
 Richard has represented a ward in Exeter for Devon County Council for 32 years and was elected Chair of Devon County Council in 1994/5.
 He then served the Devon Health Scrutiny Board for eight years as its Chair.
 He has served on numerous committees and organisations, at local, national and international level.
+In 2010 he was awarded an MBE for services to the community and railway.

 He is currently chair of the ISCA surgery Friends/Patient Participation group.